hmis-tools/hmis-api-server/INSTALL.md

 2. Create a local `src/config/flyway.properties` file with your database connection information

-    The schema name, username, and password entered in this file must match those created in step2 1
+    The schema name, username, and password entered in this file must match those created in the above step

     ```shell
         $> cp src/config/flyway.properties.example src/config/flyway.properties